mayopumpum/mayopumpum/README.md

 My name is Anton and I'm a DevOps engineer. living in Novosibirsk

-- 🔭 I’m currently working on information security
+- 🔭 I’m currently working DevOps/QA in IoT
 - 🌱 I’m currently studying at [21School](https://21-school.ru/) (grapefru)

 ## :hammer_and_wrench: Skills